 VIII.
 Matters concerning education and training including technical assistance to developing countries

 Patent Office staff attend events, seminars and exhibitions throughout the United Kingdom.
 Our Marketing and Education section also undertake a wide range of activities designed to highlight trade marks.

 Training courses for national and foreign participants

 Training courses and seminars are undertaken by Patent Office staff on a wide range of topics including current trade mark examination practice and inter partes actions.
 Speakers are also offered to seminars arranged by other organisations covering such topics as e-business.

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

-Office experts have visted a number of countries to offer assistance and visits have been made by staff from several countries.
+Office experts have visited a number of countries to offer assistance and visits made by staff from national offices.